Safran/RoPA/README.md

 #### *Images*

-You can change the favicon in RoPA/public/images/favicon.png You can change the logo in :
+You can change the favicon in RoPA/public/images/favicon.png
+You can change the logo in:
 - RoPA/public/images/logo.png
 - RoPA/public/images/logo.svg
 - RoPA/public/images/general/logo.svg